25+ Easy Fundraising Ideas to Rally Your Community

 With so many great ideas, how do you pick the one that’s right for your group?
 The most successful fundraisers are chosen with intention.
 The best strategy aligns with your team’s talents, resonates with your local community, and fits realistically into your schedule.
 It’s about finding the intersection of what you can do, what your supporters want, and what you have the capacity to achieve.
 A thoughtful approach makes your efforts more effective and fun for everyone involved.

-Play to Your Group’s Strengths
+Identify and Use Your Group’s Strengths

 Your team’s unique skills and passions are your greatest assets.
 Small groups are often creative and flexible, so use that to your advantage.
 Lean into what your members genuinely enjoy.
 Do you have star bakers?
 A bake sale is a natural fit.
 Is your group full of cyclists?
 A charity ride is perfect.
 When you build a fundraiser around existing talents, the enthusiasm is contagious.
 This is a core part of why we bike; we use a shared passion to fuel a larger mission.
 Inventory your group’s skills and let those strengths guide your choice.